 Where to stay in Lisbon

-Lately many buildings in the old neighbourhoods in Lisbon have been refurbished to serve as accommodation for tourists on Airbnb.
+Lately, many buildings in the old neighborhoods in Lisbon have been refurbished to serve as accommodation for tourists on Airbnb.
 As a result, the flat offer locals is now much smaller and the rents are unbearable for Portuguese standards.
-This is exactly what happened to Venice a few years ago.

 If possible book a hotel via Booking.com which does not have an impact on the local housing market.

-On the other hand, any area in the “central axis” of Lisbon is absolutely a great choice in terms of shops, restaurants and transports.
-I’m talking about places like São Sebastião, Marquês, Avenida, Restauradores and Baixa.
+Staying in any area in the “central axis” of Lisbon is absolutely a great choice in terms of shops, restaurants and transports.
+Look for areas like São Sebastião, Marquês, Príncipe Real, Avenida, Restauradores and Baixa.